jsdom/jsdom-devtools-formatter/README.md

 As a one-time thing also need to:
 - Open Chrome's Devtools
-- Click the gear in the upper right to go to Settings
+- Click the "⠇" in the upper-right corner > Settings
 - Under "Console", check _"Enable custom formatters"_